bobdao5/bobdao-commune/README.md

 **What really is the problem? 🤔**
 <br>
+Welcome to BOBDAO Commune, the ultimate platform where developers unite to collaborate and innovate.
+Our vibrant community connects coding enthusiasts, seasoned professionals, and aspiring developers.
-In today's rapidly evolving tech landscape, developers require a thriving community that can
+In today's rapidly evolving tech landscape, developers require a thriving community that can:

-provide a cohesive space to learn. provide a collaborative space to build together. find work remotely.
+-a cohesive space to learn.
+-provide a collaborative space to build together.
+-find work remotely.

 BOBDAO Commune addresses this need by offering a virtual gathering spot where developers can connect, share knowledge, and stay updated with the latest trends.

 **Gaps in the Current Landscape:**

 -Limited Collaboration Opportunities
 -Too many applications to juggle & too many steps to follow.
 No proven platform to showcase your skills in a proof-based way.
 -Too many forms to fill.